-Cantilever Details for Vertical Building Offset (Uniform Wall Load)
+Cantilever Details for Vertical Building Offset (Concentrated Wall Load)

-I-joists may also be used in cantilever applications supporting a uniform wall load applied to the end of the cantilever, such as with a vertical building offset.
-Depending on the loading configuration, cantilever reinforcements may be required for load bearing cantilever applications.
-Figures 5a and 5b provide cantilever reinforcement details and Table 5 and Figure 5c provide cantilever reinforcement requirements based on a cantilever length of 5 inches (minimum) to 2 feet (maximum).
-As shown, three methods of reinforcement are provided: reinforcing sheathing applied to one side of the I-joist (Method 1), reinforcing sheathing applied to both sides of the I-joist (Method 2) or double I-joists (Alternate Method 2).
-Note that blocking is required along the cantilever support.
+I-joists may also be used in cantilever applications supporting a concentrated load applied to the end of the cantilever, such as with a vertical building offset.
+For cantilever-end concentrated load applications that require reinforcing based on Table 4, the cantilever is limited to 2 feet maximum.
+In addition, blocking is required along the cantilever support and for 4 feet on each side of the cantilever area.
+Subject to the roof loads and layout (see Table 4), three methods of reinforcing are allowed in load bearing cantilever applications: reinforcing sheathing applied to one side of the I-joist (Method 1), reinforcing sheathing applied to both sides of the I-joist (Method 2) or double I-joists (Alternate Method 2).